Jojoooo1/spring-boot-api/README.md

 ### Platform

 - **URL:** `{{host}}/platform/web/` `{{host}}/platform/mobile/` `{{host}}/platform/api/`
-- **Description:** Serves as the gateway for client applications to interact with the provided Saas service.
+- **Description:** Client facing applications.
+Divided in 3 categories based on your production platform.
+Separated for better isolation.
 - **Auth:**
     - **Authentication:** It uses a mix of api-key and JWT.
     - **Authorization:** The API endpoint is secured by validating the provided API key and